Snaptraks/HatBot/README.md

 You are welcome and encouraged to create issues here, either for bug fixes or feature requests.

 ## Contributing
-You can help contributing to HatBot by forking the repository and creating pull requests in the `dev` branch.
+You can help contributing to HatBot by forking the repository and creating pull requests in the `master` branch.
 Contributions can be in the form of bug fixes, code syntax improvement, and additions to the lines that HatBot can reply with (like when mentionned for example)

 For more details check `CONTRIBUTING.md`.